theforeman/theforeman.org/_posts/2020-12-24-how-to-start-with-foreman.md

 If the registration was successful you should see something like `Successfully enrolled host host.example.com with Foreman.`.
 If you see this, you can see the Host created in your Foreman.
-The registration process can be tweaked, to e.g. deploy SSH keys, preinstall some software etc.
+The registration process can be tweaked, to e.g. deploy SSH keys, pre-install some software etc.

-Note the command contains a JSON Web Token (JWT), that authenticates the user when curl fetches the registration instructions from Foreman.
+Note the command contains a JSON Web Token (JWT) that authenticates the user when curl fetches the registration instructions from Foreman.
 This token is valid for 4 hours by default.
 The token lifetime can be customized in the registration form.
 The same command can be used for multiple machines, however it also contains the selected OS id, so all such machines would be